Technology’s Growing Role in the Coffee Industry

 Estimated global coffee consumption exceeds 150 million 60 kg bags of beans per year.
 Worldwide consumption grows at an average of 2.5% annually.
 Despite a relatively low cost per transaction—consumers pay an average of $2.99 per cup of joe—coffee is big business.
 As competition grows with consumer expectations for this beloved beverage, coffee industry tech plays a larger role in how providers innovate to keep up with demand.

 “Technology and coffee are definitely marrying,” says Paton Marshall, former area manager for Equator Coffee and team lead for SMB business at Revel Systems.
 “It’s happening not only in the roasting area, but also in the store.
 Customers want efficiency without sacrificing the relationship they’ve developed with their baristas.”
-Today’s point of sale (POS) is a critical tech component for any coffee shop.
+Today’s iPad POS System is a critical tech component for any coffee shop.
 Uniquely positioned to bolster coffee operations, POS platforms offer a number of tools for operators.
 The following article explores POS features playing a key role in the surge of coffee industry tech.

 Mobile Printers and Recipe Labels